macedoj/jsf-morphia-mongodb-mdl/README.md

-# Simple splash page using JSF, Morphia, MongoDB and MDL
+# Splash page using JSF, Morphia, MongoDB and MDL
 The project contains a simple web application with some basic features like email sign-up, a great auto-response (with url to point a form page) and a survey (to collect the user opinion).

 **Project Status**